 Nunhead Cemetery is one of Southwark's hidden treasures.
 It has many magnificent monuments in memory of the most important people of the day as well as smaller headstones that mark common or public burials.

 Nunhead Cemetery's history, architecture and stunning views make it a fascinating and beautiful place to visit.
-While much of the cemetery is mysterious and overgrown, many of its features have recently been restored to their former glory.
-This is thanks to support from the Friends of Nunhead Cemetery funding from the Heritage Lottery Fund and Southwark council.
+While much of the cemetery is mysterious and overgrown, many of its features have recently been restored to their former glory (thanks to support from the Friends of Nunhead Cemetery funding from the Heritage Lottery Fund and Southwark Council).

 History of the park